 No, inspection reports are only valid for a specific vessel on the day the inspection was completed.
 The quality of vessels may vary considerably from hull to hull even when built by the same manufacturer and the maintenance, upkeep, age, miles traveled, and regions where they are used will have an impact on the condition of individual vessels.
 In short, every vessel is different, making an inspection report valid only for one specific vessel.

 Generally, and for a variety of reasons, no except in rare circumstances that involve existing clients whose causes are worthy of my involvement.
 When I started the consulting business I decided that I wanted to be perceived as a resource for the marine industry, someone from whom they could learn and receive guidance, an ally rather than an adversary.
 That approach allows me to extend my influence further within the industry, which in turn benefits my clients.
 If I become involved in expert witness work I would forfeit that advantage.
 And, on the handful of occasions I have acted as an expert, reluctantly, I found it to be thoroughly unfulfilling, typically everyone is angry and rarely is there a clear winner.

 Yes, typically for first time consultations the minimum fee is $3,200.00.

 Do you accept credit cards?

-Yes, SDMC does accept credit cards for select transactions, those of $2,400.00 or under.
-We do accept personal checks and wire transfers.
+Yes, SDMC does accept credit cards for select transactions, those of $3,200.00 and under.
+Above that we do accept personal checks and wire transfers.